Updated: Sep 9

 And sometimes you might get off to a flying start and those website visits roll straight in, but it could also leave you with content that lacks purpose and generates little engagement.

-The best advice I can give is to go back to basics first.
+The best advice I can give is to go back to basics (with a twist).

 Why are you creating content?